magiblot/tvision/README.md

 }
 writeBuf( 0, i, size.x, 1, b );
 ```
-The overload of `moveStr` used here is `TDrawBuffer::moveStr(ushort indent, TStringView str, ushort attr, ushort width, ushort begin)`.
+The overload of `moveStr` used here is `TDrawBuffer::moveStr(ushort indent, TStringView str, TColorAttr attr, ushort width, ushort begin)`.
 This function not only provides Unicode support, but also helps us write cleaner code and overcome some of the limitations previously present:

 * The intermediary copy is avoided, so the displayed text is not limited to `maxLineLength` bytes.
 * `moveStr` takes care of printing the string starting at column `delta.x`.
 We do not even need to worry about how many bytes correspond to `delta.x` columns.